kapil2020/3D-visuals/README.md

 ## GitHub Pages

-The page is served from the `docs` folder.
-Once pushed to GitHub, enable Pages in repository settings with `Deploy from a branch` and select the `docs/` folder on the `main` branch.
+The page is served from the `docs` folder and deployed by the workflow in `.github/workflows/deploy.yml`.
+In the repository **Settings → Pages** set the source to **GitHub Actions** so the workflow can publish the site.